JortdeJong13/country-guess/README.md

 ![Architecture](images/Architecture.png)

-The application consists of two main services as described in the docker-compose.yml file: the ML server and the web app.
+The application consists of two independent services: the ML server and the web app backend.
 The ML server image is built using a copy of the reference data.
 The mlruns directory is mounted as a volume to the ML server container, this way the ML server can use models added later.
 Users can change the model name in the docker-compose.yml file, and the ML server will select the model with the “champion” alias.
-If the mlruns volume is not mounted, the ML server will fall back on a default model within the image.
+If the mlruns directory is not mounted, the ML server will fall back on a default model within the image.

 The web app is based on Flask.
 After the user has drawn a country shape, the web app sends it to the ML server.
-The ML server resonse with a ranking of all the countries within the reference country set.
+The ML server resonse with a ranking of all the countries in the reference country dataset.
 Users can confirm this guess or select the correct country from a dropdown list.
+The drawing will be saved along with the country name.
 To preserve user drawings, the user data is mounted as a volume.
 If no user data is mounted, the drawings made will not persist outside the Docker container.

 ## License